As the weather cools down in the Northern hemisphere it’s time to think about the best winter coats for women to suit

 Ideally though, you will have multiple coats in your wardrobe as it’s difficult to find a coat that would be ideal for all situations.

-Below are some great coat trends for Fall 2020, including many which incorporate the best Fall 2020 trends.
+Below are some great coat trends for Fall 2023, including many which incorporate the best fall 2023 coat trends.

 Below are my suggestions for a ladies winter coats wardrobe:

 1. One regular coat that you wear during the day.

 This would be your most regularly worn coat.
 When thinking about the best winter coats for women to choose from, this coat should be your priority.

 The ideal length would be around knee-height or mid-thigh.
 You can choose a casual coat or something dressier, depending on your style personality.